aiblade/IPIM/README.md

 7. Repeat steps 5 and 6, iteratively modifying the prompt until the attack is successful.

 ## Methodology
+### Explore the attack surface
+**For an Indirect Prompt Injection attack to be feasible, an attacker must find a harmful action and an injectable source.
+Querying an LLM with targeted prompts allows penetration testers to obtain lists of actions and sources, enabling them to quickly formulate attack chains.**
-### 1. Map out all harmful actions the LLM has access to perform
+#### 1. Map out all harmful actions the LLM has access to perform

 Ask the target LLM to provide a list of all functions it has access to invoke, along with the function name, purpose, parameters, and an example function call for each one.
 This